Office of the Australian Information Commissioner: Privacy

 The office has a range of responsibilities under other laws, including laws relating to data matching, eHealth, spent convictions and tax file numbers.
 The office provides information and advice on privacy to individuals, businesses and agencies via the OAIC enquiries line.

 Under the Privacy Act a person can make a complaint to the office about the handling of their personal information by Australian, ACT and Norfolk Island government agencies and private sector organisations covered by the Privacy Act.
 In some circumstances, the office may also initiate an OMI.

 The office has the power to conduct privacy audits of Australian and ACT Government agencies, as well as some other organisations in certain circumstances.

 The Privacy Advisory Committee (PAC) provides strategic advice on privacy, from a broad range of perspectives, to the Australian Information Commissioner.
 PAC was established under section 82 of the Privacy Act.
 All members except the Commissioner are appointed by Her Excellency the Governor-General.
 PAC consists of no more than six members and is convened by the Australian Information Commissioner.

-The OAIC has not learnt from the Medibank Breach.
-They still insist that companies and government departments should not need to have a secure portal through which you can provide private identifying documents.
-They truly believe that any skank at the electricity company should have the power to demand you email your driver's licence to their email address to change your direct debit details.
-Why?
-"Just because" seems to be all the justification needed.
-The OAIC does not care about keeping your private information safe and secure, they look for reasons to not investigate complaints and take months upon months to do so.